KarpelesLab/drive-webdav/README.md

 * Handle more than 100 items in directories/etc (paging load)
 * Handle locks on server side
 * Expire data after some time and/or allow refresh
-* Send file chunks to S3 during upload to avoid using memory